umbraco/UmbracoDocs/index.md

 Step by step tutorials.

 ### [Umbraco Add ons](Add-ons/index.md)
-Everything you need to know about Forms and Courier, the two premium packages developed and supported by HQ.
+Everything you need to know about Forms and Courier - the two premium packages developed and supported by HQ.

 ### [Development Guidelines](Development-Guidelines/index.md)
 How to work with the Umbraco codebase.